 Your skills are extremely important, but you’ll need to show recruiters how you put them into practice to really leave a lasting impression.
-They don’t have long to spend looking at your resume, so think of your absolute best experience examples and include those.
+They don’t have long to spend looking at your resume, so think of your best trial and strategy examples.

 What makes an experience point great?
 Well, recruiters want to see what you did and how you did it.
-And, most of all, they want to see that you’ve done a great job at achieving successful results.
+And, most of all, they want to see that you’ve done a great job at achieving successful, measurable results.

-So, how do you make your examples stand out and look even more impressive?
+So, how do you make your examples standout and impressive?
 Metrics!
-When you measure your impact with quantifiable data, you sound much more credible and provide a more accurate picture of your qualifications.
+When you measure your impact with quantifiable data like dollar amounts and percentages, you paint a more accurate and credible picture of your qualifications.